Tove Lo The New Selena Gomez? Singer Talks Sex Positivity And Body Image

 “It’s a very liberating and amazing thing to be comfortable with my body.
 I’m healthy and it works and for the most part it does what it’s supposed to.”

-[Featured image by Timothy Hiatt/Getty Images for iHeart]
+[Featured Image by Timothy Hiatt/Getty Images for iHeart]